Bostanabad County: Administrative divisions

-The population history of Bostanabad County's administrative divisions over three consecutive censuses is shown in the following table.
-The latest census shows two districts, nine rural districts, and two cities.
+Bostanabad County's population history and administrative structure over three consecutive censuses are shown in the following table.

 Geography

 The town of Bostanabad in Bostanabad County, located 55 kilometers from Tabriz, populated by Azerbaijanis, was built on the site of the old city of Ojan whose name has been mentioned in many history books since the sixth century AH.
 Ojan was the summer capital of the Moghuls, and was completely destroyed later on due to various events.

 Quru Göl Lake, a leisure place in East Azerbaijan Province, is one of the natural shelters for many migrant birds.

 Warm Water Spring is located near the main road between Tabriz and Tehran.

 Aq Bolaq Cave is located in the southern part of the county towards Qareh Chaman.